Article first published in October 2014, updated May 2019

 What are CTA buttons and why are they important?

-They are important because they increase click-through rates by making it clear to the reader what the next step they should take is.
+They are important because they increase click-through rates by making it clear to the reader what their next step should be.

-In fact, we recently did some of experimentation of our own and found that using a button-based CTA increased our click-through rate by 28% over a link-based CTA.
+We did a bit of experimentation and found that using a button-based CTA increased our click-through rate by 28% over a link-based CTA.

-This is because buttons have a number of unique attributes linked text doesn’t, including:
+This result comes from the fact that buttons have a few unique attributes that linked text doesn’t, including:

-- Design – Buttons often have design elements that links don’t, such as shadows, gradients and other effects.
-This can make them ‘pop’ off the page and stand out to readers.
+- Design – Buttons often have design elements that links don’t, such as shadows, gradients, and other effects.
+Design elements can make them stand out to readers.

 When we look at those attributes combined, it’s clear that a button is perfect for capturing the attention of scanning readers and driving them towards conversion.